inspec/inspec-aws/docs/resources/aws_application_autoscaling_scaling_policies.md

 ### be_available

-Use `should` to check if the scalable policy is available.
+Use `should` to check if the entity is available.

     describe aws_application_autoscaling_scaling_policies( service_namespace: 'SERVICE_NAMESPACE' ) do
       it { should be_available }